PrivacyPortfolio is a Limited Liability Corporation in the State of California, USA.

 "Crowdsourced Compliance Platforms Keep Enforcement Authorities Honest"

-transparency in how privacy laws are enforced.
+and provides greater transparency in how privacy laws are enforced.